 All seminary students are expected to have regular access to a personal computer and reliable/high speed internet access.
-While it is ideal that a student have their own personal laptop, Southwestern provides additional computer access through the Roberts Library computer lab.
+While it is ideal that students have their own personal computer, Southwestern provides additional computer access through the Roberts Library computer lab.
 Students must be able to write, format, and transfer documents in Microsoft Word format.